harshalpatil2012/DevUtils/Log4j2-SpringBoot/E2E-Flow.md

     }
 }

 With these steps, you have implemented request and response logging using the RequestResponseLoggingFilter, context information logging using the LoggingInterceptor, and performance logging for WebClient calls using the PerformanceLoggingInterceptor.
-The logs will be written to the appropriate log files, and the interceptors are configured in your Spring Boot application.
+The logs will be written to the appropriate log files, and the interceptors are configured in Spring Boot application.

 ===============================================